-Before you jump on the free or cheap cloud computing wagon, and while you level your options, take some time to read the following information on cloud computing, its actual costs, security breaches, the misconception of vendor lock-ins, and more.
+Before you jump on the cheap cloud computing wagon, and while you level your options, take some time to read the following information on cloud computing, its actual costs, security breaches, the misconception of vendor lock-ins, and more.

 What is Cloud Computing?

 Cloud computing is an on-demand technology allowing remote Internet access to server infrastructure on a pay-as-you-go basis.
 It offers a wide variety of IT resources, such as software, file storage, and data processing, from anywhere in the world without the need to connect to a personal computer or local server.

 Some examples of cloud computing services include Google Cloud, Azure, and Amazon Web Services (AWS).
 In addition, popular services leveraging cloud computing are streaming services like Netflix, Disney+, Spotify, and Apple Music.

 Cloud hosting is made possible by cloud computing.
 All cloud hosting employs cloud computing technology to distribute compute power across multiple machines instead of isolating it to a single server.
 These cloud environments have community-driven application programming interfaces (APIs) for infrastructure service management.

 Cloud Hosting Downtime

 Downtime refers to a period during which you cannot access data uploaded to the cloud.
 It can result in service disruption and loss of access to essential data and applications.